truecms/pancake/packages/pancake-syrup/README.md

 ## What is this

-Syrup let’s you install [Design System Components](https://github.com/govau/design-system-components) easily.
+Syrup lets you install [Design System Components](https://github.com/truecms/design-system-components) easily.
 It makes it easy to understand how to upgrade to newer versions and gives you suggestions as to what you can do when hitting a versions conflict.